phalcon/incubator/Library/Phalcon/Avatar/README.md

 $gravatar->disableSecureURL();
 ```

-To check to see if you are using "secure images" mode, call the method `Gravatar::useSecureURL()`,
+To check to see if you are using "secure images" mode, call the method `Gravatar::isUseSecureURL()`,
 which will return a boolean value regarding whether or not secure images mode is enabled.

 #### Gravatar Rating